core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 b.
 PRX receives the request and forwards it to the server, as usual.

 c.
-The server replies with a 5.03 informative response.
+The server replies with a 5.03 (Service Unavailable) informative response.
 The response is protected with (Group) OSCORE, i.e., end-to-end between the client and the server.
-The payload of the response specifies the following parameters.
+The payload of the response specifies the following parameters:

    * The 'tp_info' parameter, within which the 'tpi_server' element is a CRI with addressing information PRX_ADDR and PRX_PORT (i.e., targeting PRX).
 The 'tp_info' parameter does not include the 'tpi_details' element, regardless of what is expected per the transport used.